preetijain7681/preetijain7681/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a mobile manipulator
-- 🌱 I’m currently learning motion planning
+- 🌱 I’m currently learning about motion planning
 - 👯 I’m looking to collaborate on any cool project
 - 🤔 I’m looking for help with new opportunitites and projects
 - 💬 Ask me about movies/business/robotics/dance :))